 Of course, the simplest way to avoid a billing audit – or to navigate one smoothly – is to entrust your billing process to a specialist PT billing company.
 You’ll have the best in the industry on your side, which should keep some of those audit nightmares at bay.

-Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.medicare audit physical therapy, physical therapy audit checklist, physical therapy billing audit
+Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.Tags: medicare audit physical therapy, physical therapy audit checklist, physical therapy billing audit